boka89/Guides/Infra/k3s-3node-cluster/README.md

-# K3S cluster installation on 3 nodes

-## The correct order is to install the k3s cluster using this readme file, after that follow the Certmanager, and lastly ArgoCD
+# This guide will help you to deploy a 3 node K3S cluster, with ArgoCD and Cert-Manager on the top of it, using Let's encrypt certificates if you have a valid domain managed by Cloudflare